 not use salt as a preservative or hardening agent in soap.

-Preservatives we use, we use the minimum amount needed to guarantee product safety for a period after opening of 12 months.
+Preservatives we use, we use the minimum amount needed to guarantee product safety for the "period after opening", of 12 months.

-All our ingredients are geniune and 100% pure, organic is our first choice.
+All our ingredients are genuine and 100% pure, organic is our first choice.

 We continue to emphasise the need for our suppliers to minimise their use of plastic packaging.
 Materials such as